What is a Will?

 • You own a business

-Once you’ve written your will you can store it at home or with your solicitor, your bank, the London Probate Service or a company that offers the storage of wills (you can search for these online).
+Once you have written your will, you can store it at home or with your solicitor, your bank, the London Probate Service, or a company that offers will storage services.

-Be sure to tell someone where your will is being stored, such as the executor, a close friend, or a relative.
+Be sure to tell someone where your will is stored, such as your executor, a close friend, or a relative.

 What happens if you don’t make a will?

-If you don’t make a will your money and assets will be given away based on predefined laws.
-The law will also decide who will look after any children under the age of 18.
+If you do not make a will, your money and assets will be distributed according to predefined legal rules.
+The law may also decide who will look after any children under the age of 18.

-The Law Superstore can put you in touch with legal professionals who can give advice, give you the peace of mind that your will is legally-binding, and tell you how much writing your will is going to cost
+The Law Superstore can put you in touch with legal professionals who can offer advice, help ensure your will is legally binding, and explain how much writing your will is likely to cost.

 Get quotes for wills or read more about what you need to know when writing a will.